-Investments included under "#2 Other" were (i) instruments related to the money market pocket (debt securities and money market funds), (ii) cash held on an ancillary basis, (iii) securities in the long portfolio issued by issuers that are not aligned with the promoted E/S characteristics and (iv) securities in the short portfolio.
+Investments included under "#2 Other" were (i) instruments related to the money market pocket (debt securities and money market funds), (ii) cash held on an ancillary basis and (iii) securities in the portfolio issued by issuers that are not aligned with the promoted E/S characteristics.

-The money market pocket and the short portfolio are subject to ESG analysis but none of the investments under "#2 Other" are subject to minimum or social safeguards.
+The money market pocket is subject to ESG analysis but none of the investments under "#2 Other" are subject to minimum or social safeguards.